chips5k/challenge-booking-uploader/README.md

 - ReactJS app which fetches and shows existing bookings in a list and has a file input for bookings files (`.csv` only).
 - A `.csv` file with entries corresponding to bookings that is to be uploaded but which contains bookings that overlap with some of the existing bookings.

+Vintage React?

+We have a branch called `hooks` with a more modern version of the main App component.
+Feel free to use whichever version you find more comfortable.

 ### Instructions for use

 - To install dependencies: `yarn install`